 Student loans can be an excellent way to finance an education and establish a good credit rating at the same time.
 When it is time for repayment, always communicate with your lender when changing your name, address or phone number or if you have difficulty making payments.

-Enrollment required: A minimum of 6 credit hours
+Enrollment required: A minimum of 6 credit hours in classes required for your declared major.

-Effective summer semester 2015, all student loans will be disbursed in two payments during each term.
+All student loans will be disbursed in two payments during each term.
 The payments will be based on midterm grade and continued attendance in registered classes.
 For fall and spring, 16-week classes, disbursements will occur during the fourth and ninth week of classes.
 If you are taking a second 8-week course, attendance will be verified prior to receiving your second disbursement.
 For summer term courses, disbursements will occur during the third and sixth week of classes.
 If you are taking a second 5-week course, attendance will be verified prior to receiving your second disbursement.
 At the time of each disbursement, students must be currently enrolled and attending a minimum of 6 credit hours in courses required for their major.

 Applications required: Free application for federal student aid (FAFSA) and if you are a first-time borrower, you are required to complete loan entrance counseling and the online Master Promissory Note.